DomingosXPC/Knowledge_Resume/docs/README.md

 ## OBJECTIVE

-Created knowledge resume with advanced CSS, transition and transformation efects, and javascript.
+Created knowledge resume with advanced CSS, transition and transformation efects, and javascript (boxes appear as page is scrolled)

 ## DESIGN (screenshots)